-If you want to avoid overpaying for realtor fees but still want hands-on support from your agent, we recommend checking out Clever Real Estate.
-Clever negotiates flat 1.5% listing fees with top Utah agents from trusted brands like Keller Williams and RE/MAX.
+If you want to avoid overpaying for realtor fees but still want hands-on support from your agent, we recommend checking out Real Estate Witch.
+We negotiate flat 1.5% listing fees with top Utah agents from trusted brands like Keller Williams and RE/MAX.
 You’ll get guaranteed full service from a great local agent but pay a fraction of the typical price.

 Who are Utah flat fee MLS listings best for?